coreruleset/documentation/README.md

 ## Creating a pull request

-If you are a CRS developer, you can make a branch on the documentation repository.
+If you are a CRS developer, you can make a branch in the documentation repository.

-If you are an outside contributor, the best way is to fork the [repository](https://github.com/coreruleset/documentation/) to your own GitHub account and work in your fork.
+If you are an outside contributor, you can fork the [repository](https://github.com/coreruleset/documentation/) to your own GitHub account and create a branch in your fork.

 Once you are happy with your changes, [send a PR](https://github.com/coreruleset/documentation/pulls) with your changes.

-After review and merging, the documentation is built and published [here](https://coreruleset.org/docs/) after max.
+After review and merging, the documentation is built and published on [https://coreruleset.org/docs](https://coreruleset.org/docs/) after max.
 5 minutes.